rcshubhadeep/miniq/README.md

 # miniq
-An attempt to create a small and extendable Quantum Computing simulator using Python and CuPy
+An attempt to create a small and extendable Quantum Computing simulator using Python and CuPy (it is awesome)

 ##Description